 In the life-world of the game designer, the legal sale of official rank and appointments was rampant.
 The institution goes back to the beginnings of the Chinese empire and certainly to the beginning of the Qing dynasty ((Zhang, 2023)).
 However, during the latter half of the eighteenth century, the Qianlong emperor (r.
 1736-1796) frowned upon the practice and rarely licensed office-selling campaigns.
 This changed after 1798.
 In the early nineteenth-century, office selling became a regular experience ((Kaske, 2018)).
 The design of the 1840 version of Mandarin Promotions began to reflect this change and introduced office purchase as a new option.

 Office purchase is the only element that returns agency to this game which was otherwise entirely determined by chance.
 The written rules printed in the center of the 1840 Oxford board allow office purchase up to a certain rank, at a price of 5 chips per rank-class.
 The rank-limit (4a in the provinces and 5a in Beijing) fully complies to the laws governing legal office selling at the time.
 Modern recreations of the game in Hong Kong discourage or ban office selling, because it destroys the suspense of the game (Puk Wing Kin, the historian, encourages his readers to ban office purchase, even though he faithfully explains the original rules that allow it ((Puk Wing Kin 卜永堅, 2011), p.
 28).
 Pan Guosen who has made major changes to the game follows the Oxford chart and eliminates the 捐班候補 block ((Pan, 2017), 87-88).
-He still allows purchasing a reinstatement into previous office (juanfu 捐復) after a penalty dismissal (Ibid., p.
+He still allows purchasing a reinstatement into a previous office (juanfu 捐復) after a penalty dismissal (Ibid., p.
 97)).
 However, for historians, the expansion of office purchase in the nineteenth century raises the question whether this move increased or lowered social mobility ((Zhang, 2023), passim, argues that office purchase served to solidify status within extended lineages rather than fostering social mobility).
 For the game, the important question then is how the game designers viewed this question, that is, what impact does purchase have on the relative advantages of the different chushen positions?

 Few specifics concerning the procedure and advisability of office purchase were given on the 1840 game chart.
 Only two functions of office purchase are mentioned, namely to bail out from an undesirable starting position (chushen) or from a penalty dismissal.
 The most undesirable starting positions of all were students of astronomy and medicine, as seen above.
 Interestingly, the only two major changes in the written rules from the 1840 board to the later boards concerned the astronomers and doctors (One rule stipulated that office purchase for bailout was only allowed in the second round, that is immediately after the player had landed on the respective chushen position, but not at a later point.
 The other rule change excluded them from titles of nobility high up in their career, but only if they had missed the bailout and proceeded with the game.).
 They were now forced to bail out right after they landed on one of the two undesirable starting positions.
 One highly plausible interpretation of this change is a contradiction between the original intentions of the game designer and the practicality of enjoying the game.
 While the original game designer aimed for a complete representation of the bureaucratic system, later players wanted to prevent boring cul-du-sac “careers” and chose to ignore these positions.